SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_sequences.md

 * Step 8: The System releases the object locking semaphore.
 It is important to understand that most object locking semaphores are never used again after intialization of the object.
 The notiable exception to this are objects without RTOS access features (Task Notification or Queues).
 Without RTOS entry, the only want to abritrate entrance to an object is with a locking semaphore (or mutex, or some other construct).

 ![non_tasking_object_creation](./drawings/project_startup_non_tasking_sequence_diagram.svg)

+* Step 1: Calling object is already initialized and running its own task.

+* Step 2: Calling object calls the created object's constructer.
+These member functions are called:
+  * setFlags() - Static enabling of logging statements for any area of concern during development.
+  * setLogLevels() - Manually sets log levels for tasks down the call stack for development.
+  * createSemaphores() - Creates any locking semaphores owned by this object.
+  * restoreVariablesFromNVS() - Brings back all our persistant data for the created object.